 Most web browsers are set to accept cookies by default.
 If you prefer, you can usually activate a setting on your browser to remove or reject cookies.
-Please note that if you choose to remove or reject cookies, this could affect the availability and functionality of our Services and you may be unable to access certain parts of our websites.
+Please review your browser’s Help menu for instructions, or visit www.allaboutcookies.org for more information.
+Additional options for opting out of interest-based advertising can be found at https://optout.networkadvertising.org.
+Please note that if you choose to remove or reject all cookies, this could affect the availability and functionality of our Services and you may be unable to access certain parts of our websites.

 You may opt out of receiving marketing emails from us by following the instructions in those emails.
 If you opt out, we may still send you non-promotional emails, such as emails about your account or our ongoing business relations.

-If you have an online account with us, you may update, correct or delete your account information at any time by logging into your online account.
-If you wish to delete your account, please email us at email@example.com, but note that we may retain certain information as required by law or for legitimate business purposes.
+If you have an online account with us, you may update, correct, or delete your account information at any time by logging into your online account.
+If you wish to delete your account, please email us at email@example.com, but note that we may retain certain information as required for legal, business, or compliance purposes.
 We may also retain cached or archived copies of personal information about you for a period of time.

 Your California Privacy Rights

 If you are a California resident, you have certain privacy rights under California law.
-To learn more about these rights and how you may exercise them, visit www.weyerhaeuser.com/privacy/CCPA.
+To learn more about these rights and how you may exercise them, visit our CCPA Privacy Notice.